Smoking in South Korea: Adults

 According to the 2017 World Health Organization (WHO) report on the global tobacco epidemic, smoking prevalence was estimated to be 49.8% among males and 4.2% among females in 2015, when both daily and non-daily smokers were included.
 Another survey by the Organization for Economic Cooperation and Development (OECD), which included only daily smokers, indicated a smoking prevalence of 31.1% among males and 3.4% among females in 2015.

 The Korea National Health and Nutrition Examination Survey (KNHANES) tracks smoking behavior in Korean adults (aged 19 years or older).
 KNHANES aims to represent the Korean population through surveying approximately 10,000 individuals aged 1 year and older from 3,840 households.
 In this survey, adult smokers were defined as those who smoked at least five packs of cigarettes in their lifetime and currently smoke everyday or on somedays.
 In 2016, the cigarette smoking prevalence was 40.7% among male adults and 6.4% among female adults.
+According to the Korea National Health and Nutrition Examination Survey (KNHANES), conducted by the Korea Disease Control and Prevention Agency, the prevalence of current cigarette smoking among adults fell to 30.0% for men and 5.0% for women by 2022.
+In 2023, however, the current smoking figures rose to 32.4% among men and 6.3% among women, reversing the long-term downward trend.